How to configure self-service application assignment

 Using this feature, you can:

-Let users self-discover applications from the Application Access Panel without bothering the IT group.
+Let users self-discover applications from the My Apps access panel without bothering the IT group.

 Add those users to a pre-configured group so you can see who has requested access, remove access, and manage the roles assigned to them.

 Optionally allow a business approver to approve application access requests so the IT group doesn’t have to.